Key figure bot: The CEO echo in May 2021 - automatically interpreted

 CEO echo in May 2021: 22% more mentions of DAX and MDAX managers

-What share of the total CEO footprint does a DAX/MDAX CEO have, whether voluntarily or involuntarily?
+What share does a DAX/MDAX CEO have in the overall CEO echo, whether voluntary or involuntary?
 The CEO footprint answers this question.

-"Social is not an end in itself.
-But if you want to have an impact on opinion leaders outside editorial departments (influencers) or on consumers and digital elites who are not easily reached by the mass media, you have to be mentioned as frequently and as effectively as possible in social media.
+"Social" is not an end in itself.
+However, if you want to make an impact with opinion leaders outside of editorial offices (influencers) or with consumers and digital elites who are not easily reached by the mass media, you need to be mentioned as frequently and effectively as possible on social media.
 The Social Excellence Index answers whether this is successful.
-Our metrics bot interprets the proportion of mentions in social media, the strength of reader activation, and their emotional color.
+Our key figure bot interprets the proportion of mentions in social media, the strength of reader activation and their emotional coloring.

 Investor Excellence: Martin Brudermüller (BASF) with best financial echo